 We send children to the restroom if they need to go during class time, but we encourage them to go during recesses and lunch.
 If we have just come in from recess, we will try to make them wait unless it is clear that an accident is about to happen.
-Children walk from class to the restroom with partners.
+Kindergarteners walk to the restrooms with partners.